MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 	- Team chests
 	- Indestructible blocks under the flag.
 The minimum is 5x5 blocks, with the flag on top of them in the center.
 	- "Indestructible Barrier Glass" (`ctf_map:ind_glass`) around the sides of the world (You don't need it on the ceiling)
+	- Build-time wall.
+This seperates the territory of the teams and allow a peaceful build time.
+		- "Indestructible Air Glass" (`ctf_map:ind_air_red`) for barrier nodes to be replaced by air as the match starts.
-	- "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`) for the build-time wall.
-This will disappear once the match begins, if the barrier area covers it (More on that later).
+		- "Indestructible Water Barrier Glass" (`ctf_map:ind_water`) for those to be replaced by water sources (`default:water_source`) as the match starts.
+		- "Indestructible Lava Barrier Stone" (`ctf_map:ind_lava`) for those to be replaced by lava sources (`default:lava_source`) as the match starts.
 		- "Indestructible Red Barrier Stone" (`ctf_map:ind_stone_red`) for underground build-time wall.
-This will turn into stone(`default:stone`) once the match begins, if the barrier area covers it (More on that later).
+This will turn into stone (`default:stone`) once the match begins, if the barrier area covers it (More on that later).
+- Note that the old build-time wall node, "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`), are deprecated and will cause performance downside.
+They can still be kept, but converting them into the air, water or lava variants is welcome.
+	- The performance downside is caused by the water flow check codes.
+For every old barrier, the time complexity of barrier removal increases by 4 even on maps without any water.

 If you wish to save your map for later edits, follow the note in the section about exporting the map.